foliant-docs/docs/src/tutorials/db/pgsql.md

 ## Installing prerequisites

 You will need to install some prerequisites.
 If you are running Foliant natively, follow the guide below.
-If you are working with our <link src="../../docker.md" title="Using different Foliant Docker images">Full Docker image</link>, you don’t need to do anything, you can skip to the <link title="Creating project">next stage</link>.
+If you are working with our <link src="!path src/tutorials/docker.md" title="Using different Foliant Docker images">Full Docker image</link>, you don’t need to do anything, you can skip to the <link title="Creating project">next stage</link>.

 First, you will need Foliant, of course.
 If you don’t have it yet, please, refer to the <link src="../../installation.md">installation guide</link>.